-All K5 grade levels provide families with a weekly newsletter that outlines daily expectations each week for the following week's work.
-This newsletter will outline OLS lessons; live class connects and any school required assignments like Progress Learning, EAGLE assessments, work samples, and/or teacher created assignments, etc. K5 students are expected to follow these grade level newsletters, not the OLS Daily Plan, in order to stay on track and ensure completion of all assignments.
-The weebly website also provides useful schoolwide information on the homepage and specific course information inside of each teacher's page.
+All K5 grade levels provide families with a weekly newsletter that outline daily expectations each week for the following week's work.
+This newsletter will outline OLS lessons; live class connects and any school required assignments like Progress Learning, work samples, and/or teacher created assignments, etc. K5 students are expected to follow these grade level newsletters, not the OLS Daily Plan, in order to stay on track and ensure completion of all assignments.
+All newsletters will be posted in the "Announcements" section of your OLS account.